 "Ecor Rouge" is French for "Red Cliff" and is a specific reference to a triangular shaped bluff between Daphne and Fly Creek in Montrose.

 Incorporated in April 1984, the organization numbered 150 by the time of its first parade in February 1985, according to Hearin.

 KOER's motto is "Chevaliers a se Rappeler," which means, "Knights to Remember" in French.
 That was the theme of the organization's first parade and ball.

-This year, KOER paraded on February 3 at 6:45 p.m.
-Their theme was A Knight at the Arcade, and the parade included 12 floats, designed by Brent Amacker and built by Craig Stephens' Carnival Artists.
+This year, KOER will parade on February 23 at 6:30 p.m.
+Their theme will be A Knight on the Water, and the parade will include 12 floats, designed by Brent Amacker and built by Craig Stephens's Carnival Artists.

 Knights of Ecor Rouge